pixeldothorse/frontend/CONTRIBUTING.md

   Please don't use our repository for PR farming.
 Simple changes like whitespace fixes, copyright updates, spelling mistakes, _etc_ are **very unlikely** to be accepted.

+- **Write your own tests!**

+  On top of ensuring our tests pass if you're changing something, writing your own tests for any new functionality is extremely useful for us.
+It ensures your code not only has predictable, expected output, but will continue to produce those outputs through modification.
+If someone else breaks your feature, they'll know before they even submit a change.

+  If you aren't familiar with writing tests, read up on the documentation for [mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
+These are the testing frameworks we use.
+Please provide your tests for classes in matching `*.spec.ts` files (_e.g_: if you have a class `Foo.ts`, you should write tests in `Foo.spec.ts`).

 - **Open a GitHub pull request with your suggested patch.**

-  Your PR should include relevant information in the body, such as the relevant issue number (if applicable), a brief summary of the problem you found, and a description of your proposed solution.
+  Your PR should include relevant information in the body.
+For bug reports, this should include the relevant issue number (if applicable), a brief summary of the problem you found, and a description of your proposed solution.
+For feature additions, this should include a "Closes #XX", where `XX` is the issue number the feature was suggested in, and a brief description of your implementatino.

 ## Feature requests/updates